STEM Inclusivity Made Simple: 4 Steps for Better Courses

 Inclusive course design isn’t a one-time project—it’s an ongoing process.
 Building in evaluation mechanisms helps you understand what’s working, what’s not, and how to improve continuously.

 Gather multiple types of evidence.
 Test scores alone won’t tell you whether your inclusive design is working.
 Collect qualitative feedback through focus groups and open-ended survey questions.
 Track retention rates across demographic groups.
 Notice who’s participating in office hours, who’s asking questions, and who’s thriving versus struggling.
-Patterns in these qualitative data often reveal issues that numbers miss.
+Patterns in qualitative data often reveal issues that numbers miss.

 Solicit feedback specifically on inclusivity.
 Add questions to your course evaluations that address whether students from different backgrounds felt welcomed, supported, and able to participate.
 Ask directly: “Did you see yourself reflected in the course materials?”
 “Did you feel comfortable asking questions?”
 “Were there barriers to your participation that the instructor could address?”

 Revise based on evidence.
 Collect feedback, analyze it carefully, and make changes.
 Some revisions will be quick—adjusting an example, clarifying an instruction, adding a support resource.
-Others will require more substantial redesign.
+Others require more substantial redesign.
 Prioritize changes that address the biggest barriers while keeping track of improvements for the future.

 Share your learning with peers.
 Document what works and what doesn’t.
 Share your experience through teaching circles, professional conferences, or informal conversations with colleagues.
 STEM inclusivity improves faster when educators learn from each other’s successes and failures rather than each reinventing the wheel.

 Advocate for systemic change.
 Individual course improvements matter, but they’re limited if the broader department or institution doesn’t support inclusivity.
 Advocate for resources like teaching assistants, extended office hours, or supplementary instruction.
 Push for hiring practices that bring diverse faculty into STEM fields.
 Support policies that remove barriers beyond your own classroom.
-The goal isn’t just to make your course inclusive but to help build a more inclusive STEM ecosystem.

 Iteration means accepting that you won’t get everything right the first time—and that’s fine.
 Each cycle of evaluation and improvement makes your course better.
 The commitment to continuous growth matters as much as any individual change.